programminghistorian/ph-submissions/en/drafts/originals/choropleth-maps-python-folium.md

 ### Initializing a Basic Map

 To create a map, Folium will need to initalize a `folium.Map` object.
-It will do this repeatedly through the following function:
+This lesson will do this repeatedly through the following function:

 ```python
 def initMap():